lcmFoam/lcmFoam24/README.md

 - Change directory to cases/DM_radialflow_4cells and open a terminal there and execute "openfoam2406".
 Execute "lcmFoam24".
 - Execute "paraFoam".

+## GUI
+There is a GUI which can be used for some cases available: https://github.com/lcmFoam/lcmFoam_GUI

 ## Comparison lcmFoam24 without and with MULES solver for the vOF equation
 ![Comparison lcmFoam24 and lcmFoam24mules](comparison_lcmFoam24_lcmFoam24mules.png)